Increase Your Productivity and Efficiency

 July 14, 2015

 MADISON, Wis.— Register now for a certificate series on building enclosure commissioning this fall.
 The Accredited Building Enclosure…

-Efficiently maintaining a building means understanding its systems and successfully dealing with its problems.
+Efficiently maintaining a building and its systems means understanding its systems and successfully dealing with its problems.
 You want your buildings to be safe, energy-efficient, and comfortable for all occupants.
 Learn the fundamentals of HVAC, refrigeration, electrical systems, energy auditing, how to prevent water and moisture from entering your building, and much more.
 You'll cut costs, and avoid system failures.
-Or, learn how to conduct an energy audit for your facility, and learn the best way to test, adjust, and balance your existing system.
+Or, learn how to conduct an energy audit for your facility, and learn the best way to test, adjust, and balance your existing building systems.

 Learn step-by-step strategies to lead the commissioning process for new construction, LEED projects, building enclosure assemblies and systems, and more.
 Are you looking to take the next step in your career?
 Take one of the Commissioning Process Exams and get accredited as a Qualified Commissioning Process Provider or Building Enclosure Commissioning Process Provider.

 Design & Construction